Fendi and Del Core lead Milan fashion comeback | ExBulletin

 Milan Fashion Week opened on Wednesday with 42 live catwalks and 56 in-person presentations, the largest attendance yet since the pandemic hit Italy 19 months ago, in the midst of the week of the fashion.
 By adding digital presences, 146 brands are participating in six days of predominantly female premieres.

-Signs of recovery are also evident at Milan’s largest store, the newly renovated Rinascente, where foreigners are spending six times what they spent in 2020 when revenue fell by 70%.
+Signs of recovery are also evident at Milan’s largest store, the newly renovated Rinascente, where foreigners are spending six times what they spent in 2020 when revenue plunged 70%.

 In a clear signal that Italy remains dear to the hearts of Chinese consumers, exports to this country nearly doubled during the pandemic, to nearly 6 billion euros from 3.2 billion euros before the pandemic, according to the Italian National Fashion Chamber, spending at least a portion of what they once would have spent on overseas trips to Italy.